Almost £3bn in 20 years - January bargains & flops

 Savio Nsereko, who reportedly signed for a then club record £9m fee, failed to live up to expectations during his time at Upton Park and couldn't find the net in his 11 appearances.

-The Ugandan-born German attacker didn't last long and in the summer moved to Serie A.
+The Ugandan-born German attacker didn't last long and in the summer of 2009 moved to Serie A.

 Oumar Niasse - (Lokomotiv Moscow to Everton)